Unbiased Binning for Fairness-aware Attribute Representation: Experiments

-Last but not least, Figures~\ref{fig:gc:time-n} and \ref{fig:gc:time-k} show the average running time of each algorithm for each setting.
-Among all three algorithms, Algorithm~\ref{alg:step2} for unbiased binning was the fastest, where in all cases the running time of the algorithm was dominated by the time to sort the data on attribute $x$.
-On the other hand, the $\DP$ algorithm for $\eps$-biased binning (Algorithm~\ref{alg:ebiased}) was around $10^3$ times slower than the unbiased binning algorithm in all cases.
+Figures~\ref{fig:gc:time-n} and \ref{fig:gc:time-k} show the average running time of each algorithm for each setting.
+Among the optimal algorithms, unbiased binning was the fastest, with the running time of the algorithm in all cases dominated by the time required to sort the data on attribute $x$.
+On the other hand, the $\DP$ algorithm for $\eps$-biased binning was around $10^3$ times slower than the unbiased binning algorithm in all cases.
 This verifies the average-case quadratic time complexity of the $\DP$ algorithm, compared to the near-linear time complexity of the unbiased-binning algorithm.
-The $\LS$ algorithm (Algorithm~\ref{alg:ls}), though not theoretically efficient in worst cases, performed well in practice, as its running times were around $100$ times less than the $\DP$ algorithm in various settings.
-This verifies that the solution found by $\DnC$ (Algorithm~\ref{alg:dnc}) was already near-optimal with a small PoF, enabling the $\LS$ algorithm to stop early after checking a small number of combinations.
+The $\LS$ algorithm, although not theoretically efficient in worst-case scenarios, performed well in practice, as its running times were typically orders of magnitude less than those of the $\DP$ algorithm in most cases.
+Yet, its running time significantly increases when its exploration-window width (see Figure~\ref{fig:ls}) and the value of $k$ are not small.
+This is observed in Figure~\ref{fig:gc:time-k}, where $\LS$ takes longer than the $\DP$ algorithm for $k=5$.
+Nevertheless, the solution found by the $\DnC$ algorithm can serve as a practical alternative in these cases.